-Web analytics tools such as Visitor Analytics, monitor the number of visitors, their status and history.
+Web analytics tools, monitor the number of visitors, their status and history.

-In the Visitor Analytics Visitors menu, users are able to access the following information:
+In the Visitors menu, users are able to access the following information:

-Number of visitors by the hour and by weekdays
+- Number of visitors by hour and day

-All this information can be viewed with more details in the Visitor Analytics dashboard.
+All this information can be viewed in more detail in the Dashboard.

 There are 3 main types of website visitors shown in the app’s Latest Visitors menu and they are displayed depending on the selected time range (today, last 7 days, last 4 weeks or any custom period of time chosen by the user):

-- New visitor: the person who is accessing the website for the first time ever
+- New visitor: the person is accessing the website for the first time

-- Returning Visitor: the person who came back on the website after his/her first visit, or in other words the visitor had two or more sessions on the website.
+- Returning Visitor: the person came back tothe website after their first visit or, in other words, the visitor had two or more sessions on the website.

-- Conversion visitor: the website visitor who has reached one or more conversion pages on the website.
-The visitor could be for the first, as long as it reached a web page that was set up as a conversion page in Visitor Analytics, it will be counted as a conversion visitor.
+- Conversion visitor: the website visitor reached one or more conversion pages on the website.
+The visitor could be new or returning, as long as they reached a web page that was set up as a conversion page, they will be counted as a conversion visitor.

-Website owners and admins should know the status of their website visitors in order to improve the business and marketing strategy.
-The number of conversion visitors can be in direct correlation with the success of a business, while the new and returning visitors could symbolize the general interest for the product/website.
+Website owners and admins should know the status of their website visitors in order to improve their business and marketing strategies.
+The number of conversion visitors can be in direct correlation with the success of a business, while the new and returning visitors could suggest the general interest for the product/website.